Studying Sport Rehabilitation at Salford

 Our sports injury clinic provides valuable practical experience for you to practice your skills under the direct supervision of qualified staff.
 The clinic is open to staff, students and the general public and offers a full range of rehabilitation services including:

 - Exercise and sport-specific courses

 Human Performance Lab

-Our world-class human performance laboratory contains almost every type of physiological and biomechanical testing equipment, including a 30-metre sprint track with inbuilt force platforms, motion cameras, blood and gas analysis equipment and speed guns.
+Our world-class human performance lab contains almost every type of physiological and biomechanical testing equipment, including a 30-metre sprint track with in-built force platforms, motion cameras, blood and gas analysis equipment and speed guns.
 We also have a separate physiological testing laboratory and fully equipped strength and conditioning suite, which includes and isokinetic dynamometer and portable force platforms.

 The University is also home to three gait labs, which, together with the human performance lab, are used to conduct research by the Centre for Health, Sport and Rehabilitation Sciences Research that underpins your learning.

 Did you know?